CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 great for me personally, but it also allows me to "draw in" more of the [Map of the Source Code](https://github.com/idris-lang/Idris2/wiki/Map-of-the-Source-Code), which is an immensely useful resource for future bug hunts!
-And thanks to dunham and z-snail finding the root problem and a solution, I now have a better intuition for what might cause weird bugs, if one should come up again.
-All around a day well-spent  : )
+And thanks to dunham and z_snail finding the root problem and a solution, I now have a better intuition for what might cause weird bugs, if one should come up again.
+All around a day well spent  : )

 I hope this was insightful and that you learned something.
 Thanks for reading! : )